Home

 This looks much better, but we still have a lot of warnings.

 • Warnings vs. errors: An error in R means that something has gone wrong such that the function could not be successfully executed.
 Warnings are potentially less severe.
-It means that some potetentially undesirable behavior has occurred, but that the function is still able to run and return output.
+It means that some potentially undesirable behavior has occurred, but that the function is still able to run and return output.
 However, a warning could very well mean that your function has returned bad results, and you should always investigate what caused a warning and if the output is acceptable or not.

 We are getting warnings because because at least one of our species has very few samples, which causes issues for the smoothing algorithm that draws the line and computes confidence intervals.